kacollins/lightning-talk/README.md

 Finding a topic is the hardest part for everyone

-The hardest part is over before you give the talk

 Engage with the community
 * Participate in Slack discussions - ask and answer questions
 * Attend local user group meetups - chat with other attendees